-- 2 cups demerara sugar (alternatively, raw or white sugar)
+- 2 cups demerara sugar

 - 1/2 cup water

-- 1/2 cup rose water (make sure it is okay for consumption, some are not)
+- 1/2 cup rose water

-- Bring the water to a boil.
+- In a small saucepan, bring the water to a boil.

 - Dissolve the sugar into the boiling water, stirring constantly.